Tove Lo The New Selena Gomez? Singer Talks Sex Positivity And Body Image

 The 29-year-old is back to her onstage antics.
 Tove Lo is used to performing braless in her shows.
 According to The Sun, she has been seen frolicking around on a beach in the buff on her Instagram page.
 She is obviously comfortable with her body.
 Tove Lo previously toured with Maroon 5 and will open for Coldplay in October 2017.
 She will also join Justin Bieber at BST Hyde Park Festival on Sunday, June 2.

-But, she won’t tone down her suggestive behavior for fans.
+But she won’t tone down her suggestive behavior for fans.
 While on stage back in February, Tove Lo flashed her bare breasts during a performance at Boston’s House of Blues.
 And, according to the Daily Star, Tove Lo pulled up her T-shirt and flashed her bare breasts at the O2 Ritz in Manchester.
 In an interview with Out Magazine, she revealed that she gets most of her energy from channeling the emotions of her songs.

 “I kind of learn to manage [them] in front of people, [but] I can let them run free [on stage], which is awesome.
 Also I get so much energy being in front of my fans.
 When I think I have nothing left to give, I look at someone who’s so excited and it gives me that extra push.”